Borecjeborec1/Pequena/module/Readme.md

 # Pequena
 Pequena is a desktop creation framework that allows you to create desktop applications using web technologies such as HTML, CSS, and JavaScript.
 It is built on top of the [webview](https://pypi.org/project/pywebview/) library for Python.

+## NodeJS wrapper
+If you can use Node.js, then you should use the [pequena](https://www.npmjs.com/package/pequena) wrapper library, which provides a Node.js API for Pequena.

+I personaly advice you to use this if you know NodeJS.
+It has built-in scripts for compiling/hot reload/bundling/minimising/etc...

 ## Installation
 Pequena can be installed using pip
 ```bash